Stay safe in the kitchen

 - Check that flexible leads and appliances such as kettles and toasters are in good condition

-- Don’t try to repair an appliance when it is still plugged in
+- Don’t try to clean or repair an appliance when it is still plugged in

 - Never try to get toast that is stuck out of a toaster while it is plugged in, and especially not with a metal knife as there are often live parts inside